brnco/calscape_airtable/README.md

 # Installation

-fork / clone per usual
+1. fork / clone the repo

+2. set up a virtual environment in the repo directory

+   `python -m venv venv`

-run the virtual env
+3. activate virtual env

+   Windows: `venv\Scripts\activate.bat`

+   Mac/ Linux: `source venv/bin/activate`

-install from requirements.txt
+4. install dependencies from requirements.txt

-get an API key from Airtable
+   `python -m pip install -r requirements.txt`

 # Use

 1. generate plant list on CalScape

-   export plant list to Excel
+2. export detailed plant list to Excel

+   must be "Detailed" version

-   don't modify this Excel file
+   don't modify this Excel file, script expects the raw export .xls from CalScape

-2. in Airtable:
+3. in Airtable:

    go to [this link](https://airtable.com/shrtRHFS0ksACljSv)

    in the upper right-hand corner, select `Use This Data`

-   choose a workspace from your account, choose a base
+   choose a workspace from your Airtable account, choose a base

-   select "Copy this data into a new table, which you can edit"
+   select `Copy this data into a new table, which you can edit`

    Keep the field names and the values in the `null` record exactly the same

-3. on your machine:
+4. on your machine:

    open the `config` file in your favorite text editor